New Book of Poems

 For those who couldn't make it but are interested, the recording of the Zoom launch for LIVING WITH GRAFT-VERSUS-HOST DISEASE has been posted.
 Thank you to Heidi, Jared, and Ross from Capital Books on K in Sacramento for hosting and posting!
 We had a great (and very frank) discussion of the pros and cons of my tell-all book about a fascinating illness with Dr. Joseph Tuscano of UC Davis, Dr. Emily Hopewell of Indiana University, and Jackie Foster of Be The Match®.

-Brad Buchanan's latest book, LIVING WITH GRAFT-VERSUS-HOST DISEASE: HOW I STOPPED FIGHTING CANCER AND STARTED HEALING, is now available from Amazon.com and Barnes and Noble.
+Brad Buchanan's medical memoir, LIVING WITH GRAFT-VERSUS-HOST DISEASE: HOW I STOPPED FIGHTING CANCER AND STARTED HEALING, is now available from Amazon.com and Barnes and Noble.

 ABOUT THE BOOK: